mmartinezh/AgileWSO2-Celery/work/flask-celery-example-master/README.md

 Quick Setup
 -----------

-1. Clone this repository.
-2. Create a virtualenv and install the requirements.
-3. Open a second terminal window and start a local Redis server (if you are on Linux or Mac, execute `run-redis.sh` to install and launch a private copy).
+1. Open a terminal and execute virtualenv with requeriments installed.
+For that, execute env/bin/activate
-4. Open a third terminal window.
+2. Open a second terminal window.
 Set two environment variables `MAIL_USERNAME` and `MAIL_PASSWORD` to a valid Gmail account credentials (these will be used to send test emails).
 Then start a Celery worker: `venv/bin/celery worker -A app.celery --loglevel=info`.
-5. Start the Flask application on your original terminal window: `python app.py`.
+3. Start the Flask application on your original terminal window: `python app.py`.
-6. Go to `http://localhost:8082/` and enjoy this application!
+4. Go to `http://localhost:8082/` and enjoy this application!